MISP/misp-rfc/misp-taxonomy-format/raw.md

 ## predicates

 The predicates array contains one or more JSON objects which lists all the possible predicates.
 The JSON object contains two fields: value and expanded. value **MUST** be present. expanded **SHOULD** be present. value is represented as a string and describes the predicate value.
 The predicate value **MUST** not contain spaces or colons. expanded is represented as a string and describes the human-readable version of the predicate value.
+An exclusive property **MAY** be present and defines at namespace level if the values are mutually exclusive.

 ## values